omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - add login to index page.
 - add results section to bottom of workoutinstance detail page for users to add resultsk
-- when creating a new workout, create a new instance as well for that user
-        - workout(info), workout.save(), workoutInstance(info), workoutInstance.save()
 - can use .aggregate(AVG) for estimated duration which will average all durations of instances and put them into the base workout.
 This way as more users complete a workout the duration gets updated.
         - should work just like SUM of times completed